Emergent stability in complex network dynamics

 { \textbf{The dynamic Jacobian ensemble}}

-\textbf{ Dynamic mechanisms} (Fig.\ \ref{Illustration}d).\ To construct realistic $J$ matrices we consider each system's specific nonlinear dynamic mechanisms.
-For example, in epidemic dynamics, individuals interact through infection and recovery, \cite{PastorSatorras2015,Dodds2003,Brockmann2009} in biological networks, proteins, genes and metabolites are linked through biochemical processes \cite{Karlebach2008,Murray1989,Barzel2011,Barzel2012a} and in population dynamics, species undergo competitive or symbiotic interactions. \cite{Holling1959,Holland2002,Wodarz2002,Berlow2009} Most generally, these dynamic mechanisms can be described by \cite{Barzel2013}
+To construct predictive $J$ matrices we consider each system's specific interaction mechanisms.
+For example, in epidemic dynamics, individuals interact through infection and recovery, \cite{PastorSatorras2015,Dodds2003,Brockmann2009} in biological networks, proteins, genes and metabolites are linked through biochemical processes \cite{Karlebach2008,Murray1989,Barzel2011,Barzel2012a} and in population dynamics, species undergo competitive or symbiotic exchanges. \cite{Holling1959,Holland2002,Wodarz2002,Berlow2009} Quite generally, these dynamic mechanisms can be represented by

-where $M_0(x_i,\f_i)$ captures the self-dynamics of all nodes, and the product function $M_1(x_i)M_2(x_j)$ describes the $i,j$ pairwise interaction.
-With the appropriate selection of these three nonlinear functions $\M = (M_0(x),M_1(x),M_2(x))$, Eq.\ (\ref{Dynamics_p}) captures a broad range of frequently used models in social, \cite{PastorSatorras2015,Dodds2003} biological \cite{Karlebach2008,Barzel2011,Barzel2012a,Murray1989,Holling1959} and technological \cite{Hayes2004} systems (Fig.\ \ref{TestingGround}).
-The dynamics in (\ref{Dynamics_p}) incorporate a set of tunable parameters:\ the self-dynamics of each node is characterized by the parameter set $\f_i$, and the global interaction rate between all nodes is controlled by $\g$, whose value increases/decreases the strength of \textit{all} interactions.
-Besides that, the specific interaction strength between $i$ and $j$ is governed by the network weights $\m Gij$, allowing potentially diverse link weights.
+a dynamic framework recently introduced by Barzel and Barab\'{a}si. \cite{Barzel2013} Here $M_0(x_i,\m \f0i)$ captures the self-dynamics of all nodes, and the product function $M_1(x_i,\m \f1i) \times M_2(x_j,\m \f2j)$ describes the $i,j$ pairwise interaction.
+Each of these functions, $M_q(x, \m \f qi)$, $q = 0,1,2$, is characterized by a set of parameters $\m \f qi$, or - collectively $\f$, capturing rate constants, that may be potentially distributed across the system's components.
+Hence, the functional form of $M_q(x)$ is uniform throughout the network, yet the specific rates and coefficients $\f$ are node/link specific.
+In a similar fashion, the global interaction rate $\g$ increases/decreases the strength of \textit{all} interactions, while the specific $i,j$ interaction strength is governed by the potentially diverse weight matrix $\m Gij$.
+Together, (\ref{Dynamics}) provides a generic template, allowing, by appropriately selecting $M_q(x)$, to cover a range of frequently used models in social, \cite{PastorSatorras2015,Dodds2003} biological \cite{Karlebach2008,Barzel2011,Barzel2012a,Murray1989,Holling1959} and technological \cite{Hayes2004} systems (Fig.\ \ref{TestingGround}; see Methods Section 4 and Supplementary Section 1 for an expanded discussion of Eq.\ (\ref{Dynamics})).